 Freedom Debt Relief has a broad range of industry accreditations and is listed as the country's largest debt settlement provider.
 The company sets the minimum debt requirement to $7,500.
-Freedom Debt Relief helps customers who are struggling to pay back a wide range of unsecured debts, including credit cards, loans, and store cards.
+Freedom Debt Relief helps customers who are struggling to pay back a wide range of unsecured debts, including credit cards, loans, and store cards, and makes our list of the best debt settlement companies.

 The company operates in 37 states and charges an average of 22% of the enrolled debt as a fee for settling.
 The staff is knowledgeable about clients' options, depending on their circumstances.